sudo-self/Rpi-shairport-sync/docker/README.md

 ### Options

-To pass command line options to Shairport Sync they need to be set with `-e ARG=`.
+Command line options will be passed to Shairport Sync.
 Here is an example:

 ```
 $ docker run -d --restart unless-stopped --net host --device /dev/snd \
-    -e ARG="-v --statistics -a DenSystem -d hw:0 -c PCM" \
+    mikebrady/shairport-sync:latest \
-    mikebrady/shairport-sync:latest
+    -v --statistics -a DenSystem -d hw:0 -c PCM
 ```
 This will send audio to alsa hardware device `hw:0` and make use of the that device's mixer control called `PCM`.
 The service will be visible as `DenSystem` on the network.